ob3rnard/Tw-Sti/README.md

 ### License

-&copy; 2021, Olivier Bernard, Tuong-Huy Nguyen, Andrea Lesavourey and Adeline Roux-Langlois.
+&copy; 2021, Olivier Bernard, Andrea Lesavourey, Tuong-Huy Nguyen and Adeline Roux-Langlois.
 This work is published under the GNU General Public License (GPL) v3.0.
 See the LICENSE file for complete statement.